univapay/univapay-java-sdk/README.en.md

-# Univapay Java SDK
+# UnivaPay Java SDK

-The Univapay Java SDK provides methods and models to interact with the Univapay API.
+The UnivaPay Java SDK provides methods and models to interact with the UnivaPay API.

 *Read this in other language: [日本語](README.md)*

 ## Installing

-To use the Univapay Java SDK, add the following dependency to your pom file:
+To use the UnivaPay Java SDK, add the following dependency to your pom file:

 ```xml
 <dependency>